sa-tre/satre-specification/docs/source/standard.md

 ### 5.2 Relationship management

-The ability of the organisation to maintain engagement with its customers, stakeholders and other interested parties.
+The ability of the TRE organisation to maintain engagement with its customers, stakeholders and other interested parties.

 | Statement | Guidance |
 | --------- | -------- |